 Companies that offer a good work-life balance for their staff, see a 25% reduction in their employee turnover.
 Reducing this can be helpful to save money and time that comes with recruitment.
 Why not save yourself the effort and financial burden by just giving your employees a bit more control over their work and personal life?

 It’s good to be a company that encourages a more balanced work/life and one that is flexible when things go wrong in their personal life.
-Another problem to highlight is break times, with many employees choosing a working lunch over taking time away from the office.
+Another problem to highlight is breaking times, with many employees choosing a working lunch over taking time away from the office.
 It pays to switch off for an hour and to step away from the desk so that they can press the reset button.

-None of us are capable at being attentive and running at 100% productivity for several hours straight.
+None of us are capable of being attentive and running at 100% productivity for several hours straight.
 As a business, you should be encouraging your staff to take proper breaks for the sake of productivity.

-Not every employee will want to work from home or have a more balanced workload, so it’s good to approach this individually.
+Not every employee will want to work from home or have a more balanced workload.
+So it’s good to approach this individually.
 That way, you get an idea of what each person wants and needs from the business.

 Introduce more team building activities and away days

 Team building activities and experiences where it’s not all work, work, work, is essential for business productivity.
-It also keeps your staff engaged, happy and connected with other colleagues in the workplace.
+It also keeps your staff engaged, happy, and connected with other colleagues in the workplace.

-Departments can often separate themselves from other departments and there can often be cliques or groups of friends within the organization.
-Introducing more team building activities and away days, will give everyone the chance to meet any new hires recently added to the business, whilst getting to know people they’ve not had much to do with before.
+Departments can often separate themselves from other departments and there can often be cliques or groups of friends within the organization, introducing more team-building activities and away days will give everyone the chance to meet any new hires recently added to the business whilst getting to know people they’ve not had much to do with before.

 Develop a mission statement for all employees to buy into

-Developing your own organizational mission statement, can be a great way to help employees feel like they’re part of the company and not just a number.
+Developing your own organizational mission statement can be a great way to help employees feel like they’re part of the company and not just a number.
 Your employees may be wanting to make a bigger impact, especially from a societal point of view.
 This is apparent for many millennials who often look for companies with the same values as their own before accepting a job.

 Ask your employees what they feel the company’s mission statement should be.
 What impact do they want to see their organization making?
-Perhaps it’s helping the local community or focusing on the experiences that the business provides for it’s customers or employees.
+Perhaps it’s helping the local community or focusing on the experiences that the business provides for its customers or employees.